 The purpose of this letter is to inform you of some important dates to keep in mind and key information that should help answer frequently asked questions.
 Which will help your player prepare for this season.

 League Structure and CJT Background

-CJT participates in The Chicagoland Youth Football League (TCYFL), http://www.tcyfl.net/.
-TCYFL is comprised of ~42 member communities, based throughout Chicagoland and southeastern Wisconsin.
-Each community fields teams at one of 5 levels grouped by age and bounded by weight: Bantam, Feather, Middle, Light, and Heavy.
+Cary Jr Trojans is a founding member of The Chicagoland Youth Football League (TCYFL). http://www.tcyfl.net/.
+TCYFL is comprised of over 40 communities, based throughout Chicagoland.
+Each community fields teams at one of 6 levels grouped by age and bounded by weight: Bantam, Feather, Middle, Lightweight, Junior Varsity (JV) and Varsity.